-The ‘living fence’ is formed by trees, shrubs and bushes!
+The ‘living fence’ is green, formed by trees, shrubs and bushes!
 This can consist of conifers, deciduous trees and ‘food trees’ such as fruit- and nut trees.
 The trees can be surrounded by shrubs and bushes, so that the fence becomes denser!
 The fence can also be built in layers in this way.

 In addition, the tallest trees form the back wall, and the smaller trees such as fruit trees and shrubs in front on the sunny side.
 Conifers however, shouldn’t be planted with other tree species.
 They grow best as solitary trees or as a homogenous group planted together, and as such, create a beautiful outlook.